thdiakon/ccaR_v3/README.md

 ## Overall CCA

 ```
-# Calculate the overall CCA (for the entire ciattion matrix)
+# Calculate the overall CCA (for the entire citation matrix)
 cca(DATASET)
 ```